be-net/2019/content/index.md

 The 6th edition of the Belgian Network Research Meeting (BeNet) will be held at the Université catholique de Louvain (UCL) on December 15th, 2016.

-The purpose of this annual gathering is to foster communication among Belgian researchers employing a network paradigm in their work, regardless of their discipline: sociology, economics, communication, history, biology, physics, medicine, informatics etc.
+This annual meeting is a place for the Belgium-based researchers interested in the network paradigm to meet and communicate their results, regardless of the discipline: sociology, economics, communication, history, biology, physics, medicine, informatics, mathematics, statistics, geometry, etc.

 Previous editions were held in Namur (UNamur 2015), Brussels (ULB 2014), Leuven (IIS/KUL 2013), Antwerpen (UA 2012) and Brussels (VUB 2011).
+See [here](https://be-net.github.io) for respective websites.

 The scope of the meeting includes but is not restricted to: